 The Pet World staff would like to thank the community for the help during this very difficult time.
 The outpouring of love and support has been overwhelming.
 The picture to the right shows staff members after firefighters rescued Goliath, the store's locally famous burmese python.

-Please scroll through all the posts for more UPDATES.
+This is the orginal statement released the day after the tragic fire.
+Please scroll through all the posts for other UPDATES.

 Our official statement: